Two A Rated Elementaries in Eanes ISD, Both Inside the 78746 Westlake Market

-Eanes ISD is widely considered one of the top school districts in Texas.
-And these two campuses are at the heart of it.
+Eanes ISD is widely considered one of the top school districts in Texas, and these two campuses are at the heart of it.
 I work with luxury buyers in Westlake Hills and Rollingwood regularly, and the question of “Eanes Elementary or Forest Trail?” comes up more than you might think.
 The schools are so close together geographically that the attendance zones divide some neighborhoods right down the middle.

 So lets look at what actually separates these two campuses, because at this level the differences are more about nuance than performance gaps.